Carrier Air Wing Eight: 1950s

+(it was the second air group to carry the CVG-8 designation; the first CVG-8 existed from June 1943 to November 1945) and has been in continuous operation since that date.

 1960s

 Carrier Air Group 8 was assigned to Forrestal until mid-1966, making five deployments to the Mediterranean Sea.
 On 20 December 1963, CVG-8 was redesignated Carrier Air Wing 8 (CVW-8).
 The air wing was reassigned to the much smaller Essex-class aircraft carrier USS Shangri-La in 1966, which necessitated the replacement of the F-4B Phantom II fighter with F-8D Crusaders.
 CVW-8 made three deployments to the Mediterranean Sea aboard Shangri-La.

 1970s

 From 5 March to 17 December 1970, CVW-8 made its first combat deployment to Vietnam.
 This was to be the last deployment of Shangri-La which was decommissioned in 1971.
 The air wing was reassigned to the USS America in 1971.
 All of its squadrons were replaced and received the latest models of the F-4 Phantom II, A-7 Corsair II and A-6 Intruder.
 In 1971 America went to the Mediterranean Sea, again, before being deployed to Vietnam from 5 June 1972 to 24 March 1973.
 The wing returned to the Mediterranean aboard America in 1975, before being reassigned to the nuclear-powered USS Nimitz in 1975.